psychopy/psychopy/docs/source/resources/P4N-workshop.rst

 The workshop is led by Jon Peirce, who created the core of PsychoPy and has over 10 years experience of Python programming and teaching students.

 Details
 ------------

-    :Spaces: 30 beginner
+    :Spaces: 30 beginner (and 30 intermediate?)
-    :When: 21-23 April 2015 (inclusive)
+    :When: TBA
     :Where: School of Psychology, University of Nottingham
     :Cost: £350
     :Includes: Refreshments and lunch.
-There is an accommodation package too, costing around £44 per night including bed and breakfast
+There is an accommodation package too, costing around £45 per night including bed and breakfast
     :Content:
         Material will cover *Python* programming basics as well as PsychoPy-specific coding.
 Note that this is not a workshop about PsychoPy Builder; we'll really be focussing on programming.